knknkn1162/vga_verilog/README.md

 # macros

-The general macros is included in include directory for testbench.
+The general macros is included in `macro` directory for testbench.